AI4X 2025 · Conference / Workshop Paper · Literature-based discovery

 Bridges academic search, dataset retrieval, and visual analysis — built during my KAUST doctoral period.

-Each project is framed by problem, system, and outcome — from current Sony AI research to early Android apps and a candidly documentation of successful and failed projects.
+Each project is framed by problem, system, and outcome — from current Sony AI research to early products.

 Scientific AI · 2025